MiSTer-devel/Arcade-CrystalCastles_MiSTer/README.md

 VGA scan doubler working (forced_scandoubler=1 in mister.ini)<br>

 ## Known Issues
-Garbage on screen (bottom) when vertical scrolling.<br>
-In cocktail mode, the player 2 upside down screen and sprites are not positioned correctly.<br>
+In cocktail mode the player 2 upside down screen and sprites are not positioned correctly.<br>

 ## Todo
 Check sprite horizontal location on actual hardware. <br>
 Keep high-scores, copy NVRAM data back to the MiSTer. <br>
 Use logic analyzer on Atari Potato chip to check scrolling and memory addressing (clamp 0-23 => 24 ???). <br>
-Compute true color outputs from resistor diver network (color output). <br>

 ## Controller
 This version can be played with an actual TrackBall connected to the SNAC connector (best experience!).<br>